-The Victoria University Institute for Supply Chain and Logistics (ISCL) has released a comprehensive paper that assesses issues and options for the location of Melbourne's next container port.
+The Victoria University Institute for Supply Chain and Logistics (ISCL) and the Supply Chain Advisory Network, will assess issues and options for the location of Melbourne’s next container port at the Committee for Wyndham’s Luncheon at Quality Suites D'Olive in Point Cook on Wednesday 9th July.